LNV-13/LNV-13/README.md

 </div>

 # About Me
-A data engineer with expertise in scientific (R&D) and manufacturing fields.
+Data engineer with expertise in scientific (R&D) and manufacturing fields.
 To date, I am the author and co-author of more than 50 publications in international high-ranking journals on material science, including articles on analytics and predictive data analytics.
 8 patents.
-Managed and successfully implemented more than 10 R&D projects, have extensive experience in communicating with stakeholders, speaking at international conferences and organizing seminars.
+Managed and successfully implemented more than 10 R&D projects, have extensive experience in communicating with stakeholders, speaking at international conferences and organization of seminars.

 ## Skills & Technologies